Aahil13/The-JS-Guide/docs/Events.md

 ## Event Delegation

-Event delegation is a technique where you attach a single event listener to a common ancestor of multiple elements instead of attaching listeners to each individual element.
-This is useful for efficiently handling events for elements that are dynamically added or removed from the page.
+Event delegation is a technique where you attach a single event listener to a common ancestor of multiple elements instead of attaching listeners to each element.
+This is useful for efficiently handling events for dynamically added or removed elements from the page.

 ## Event Propagation

 Events in JavaScript follow a process called event propagation or event bubbling.
-When an event occurs on an element, it triggers the event handlers attached to that element and then propagates to its parent elements.
+An event on an element triggers the event handlers attached to that element and then propagates to its parent elements.
 You can control event propagation using methods like `stopPropagation()` or `preventDefault()`.

 Events are an essential part of interactive web development.
 They allow you to respond to user actions and create dynamic, responsive web applications.
-Understanding event types, event listeners, and event handling is fundamental for JavaScript programming.
+Understanding event types, listeners, and handling is fundamental for JavaScript programming.